|

 Eowyn nodded.
 She took hold of Brightstar's bridle and led him

-down to the river, talking gently.
-But, as they reached the water's
+down to the river, talking to him quietly.
+But, as they reached

-The horse suddenly pulled away from her and reared up on its
+The horse had pulled away from her and, rearing up on its hind

-hind legs, as if trying to protect her from something in the trees
+legs, seemed to be trying to protect her from something in the

-behind.
-A second later, a huge, golden bear emerged from the undergrowth,
+trees behind.
+A second later, a huge, golden bear emerged from

-knocked the horse away with a swipe of its paw, and lashed out
+the undergrowth, knocked the horse away with a swipe of its paw,

-Eowyn dodged backwards and stumbled.
-For a moment, she seemed
+Eowyn dodged backwards, and stumbled and, for a moment, she seemed

-to hang in the air, struggling to maintain her balanceand
+to hang in the air, struggling to maintain her balance...
+Then

 |